yaotiancq/energycopilot/README.md

 ```bash
 ./build_and_push.sh
 ```
-Deploy
-Create a Lambda function using the pushed ECR container image Configure environment variables
+- Create a Lambda function using the pushed ECR container image
+- Configure environment variables
+- Enable role-based access to SQS and Socket API Gateway

 Configure Trigger
 Add the same SQS queue as an event source trigger to this Lambda

+Configure Warmup event
+Schedule an event on Event Bridge to keep inference service container alive

 ### 4. Qdrant Vector Database (EC2)
 Used as a semantic cache to store and retrieve previous question embeddings.